pact-foundation/pact-provider-verifier/README.md

 * Verify Pacts against Pacts published to an http endpoint, such as a [Pact Broker](https://github.com/pact-foundation/pact_broker)
 * Verify local `*.json` Pacts on the file system
 * Works with Pact [provider states](https://docs.pact.io/documentation/provider_states.html) should you need them
+* Publishes the verification results back to the pact broker if the pact was retrieved from a broker.

 ## Installation